Date Bug in iOS 11.1.2 Causing Crash Loop on iPhones as December 2 Hits [Updated]

-PSA from staff: if you have an iPhone, it will likely crash due to a date bug when date rolls over to 2 December, depending on time zone.— J (@jeremybank) December 2, 2017
+PSA from staff: if you have an iPhone, it will likely crash due to a date bug when date rolls over to 2 December, depending on time zone.
+The temp fix is to manually set date/time to a date prior to 2 Dec.
+This will make some apps unusable due to date checks on server. — J (@jeremybank) December 2, 2017

 Apple will undoubtedly fix this problem quickly through an iOS update, but as people wake up on December 2 in the United States and other countries throughout the world, there's likely to be quite a lot of confusion when devices begin inexplicably respringing over and over again.

 If you're experiencing continual crashing, the first thing to try is disabling notifications for apps that send regular reminders.
 It can, however, be difficult to tell which apps are responsible, so a secondary solution is to set the date on your iPhone to before December 2 as you await a fix from Apple.